SYNOP Code Form

 910fgfg group identifier (910)

-highest wind gust (fgfg) in the 10 minutes prior to observation time
+highest wind gust (fgfg) in the 10 minutes prior to the time of the observation

-national group specified by the USA, for our purposes it shall always be reported if datum is available
+National group specified by the USA.
+Included for local practices if datum is available.

 back ]